ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-setters/index.md

 |};
 |```

-The example below has Cell Editing enabled, however the editing does nothing because `readOnlyEdit=true` is set.
+The example below has Cell Editing enabled, however the editing does nothing because `readOnlyGrid=true` is set.
 The application listens for `cellEditRequest` event and prints to the console.
 As the application does not try to update the data, the cell keeps its old value, giving the impression that editing is not working.

-<grid-example title='Read Only Edit - Not Implemented' name='read-only' type='generated' options='{"exampleHeight": 350}'></grid-example>
+<grid-example title='Read Only Grid - Not Implemented' name='read-only' type='generated' options='{"exampleHeight": 350}'></grid-example>

 This next example extends the above by getting the application to update the data.

 1. The application listens for `cellEditRequest` and updates the Row Data.
 1. The Row Data has ID's and `getRowId` is implemented.
 This allows the grid to only refresh the desired row after new Row Data is set.

-<grid-example title='Read Only Edit - Row Data' name='read-only-row-data' type='generated'></grid-example>
+<grid-example title='Read Only Grid - Row Data' name='read-only-row-data' type='generated'></grid-example>

 This final example is similar to before, except it uses Transactions to update the data after the edit rather than updating the whole Row Data.

-<grid-example title='Read Only Edit - Transactions' name='read-only-transactions' type='generated'></grid-example>
+<grid-example title='Read Only Grid - Transactions' name='read-only-transactions' type='generated'></grid-example>